 The injury attorneys at Phoenix Accident and Injury Law Firm near you have significant experience in helping clients who have filed claims that have used a medical lien.
 Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in person or over the phone or video call.

 If you are unsure whether or not you can afford an attorney, no worries!
 We only get paid when you settle.
 Check out our Attorney Fees Calculator to find out more.

-Arizona’s medical liens are somewhat unique in that they apply to a broad range of healthcare providers.
-Hospitals, clinics, ambulance services, private practices, state and local governmental entities, if licensed, may all pursue a medical lien.
-Essentially, any entity that operates a medical facility, provides healthcare, or operates ambulances may be entitled to a lien under this provision.
+Medical liens in Arizona are somewhat unique in that they apply to a broad range of healthcare providers.
+Hospitals, clinics, ambulance services, private practices, and state and local governmental entities, if licensed, may all pursue a medical lien.
+Essentially, any entity that operates a medical facility provides healthcare, or operates ambulances may be entitled to a lien under this provision.

 It is important to note that the law does not allow medical providers to go after their patients if they cannot pay.
 They can only recover what is owed by the treated patient upon the final settlement of the accident claim.

 This specific class of liens applies only to accident claims brought by the person who was injured and treated.
 As such, wrongful death suits are excluded.

 In cases where the other driver is underinsured and uninsured, and/or the victim has health insurance, a medical lien cannot be used.
 Hence, a patient’s recovery in a suit against his own insurer would not be subject to a lien.